Exploratory Projection to Latent Structure Models for use in Transcriptomic Analysis: Method

-Since \ac{OPLS} maximizes the pairwise covariance score, feature weights and sample weights are ``co-linearized'' in a similar way.
+Since \ac{PLS}2 maximizes the pairwise covariance score, feature weights and sample weights are ``co-linearized'' in a similar way.
 This lets us ascribe features to sample weights, one way is to employ tessellation.
+Each transcript is simply associated with the closest ``formulae encoded axis''.
+The formulae encoded axes are defined by the PLS regression weights, using the above notation, of the $Y$ matrix.
+We will refer to this target space as the ``sample axis''.
+We haven't proved this property since it is assured by the PLS regression work by~\cite{rosipal_overview_2006}.

-Each transcript is simply associated with the closest sample axis.
-This can be either absolute coordinate proximity on the weight projection plane or the angular proximity between the transcript and sample axis weight.
+For proximity we can either use absolute coordinate proximity on the weight projection plane or the angular proximity between the transcript and attribute axis weight.
+The formula for calculating the coordinate proximity follows $1-NN$ where the centroids are taken from the \ac{PLS} $\mat{Y}$ estimation $\mat{C}$.
 The formula for calculating the angular distance is given by the cosine similarity:

 Here $\vec{a}$, a vector, designates a transcript weight position and $\vec{b}$ a sample score weight position, also a vector.
 The angle $\alpha$ is the angle between $\vec{a}$ and $\vec{b}$.
 In summary, we perform the steps: